NanoNative/nano/docs/quickstart/README.md

 ## 🎯 Key Takeaways

-1. **Think Functionally**: Use static methods for business logic, not classes with state
+1. **Think Events, Not Objects**: Use static methods for business logic, not service objects with state
-2. **Events Connect Everything**: Services communicate through events, not direct method calls
+2. **Universal Services**: Services are pure infrastructure connectors - no business logic mixed in
+3. **TypeMap Everywhere**: Automatic type conversion eliminates the need for DTOs and mappers
+4. **Event-Driven Everything**: HTTP requests, database operations, errors - all flow through events
-3. **Context is Your Friend**: Access configuration, logging, and utilities through the context
+5. **Context is Your Friend**: Access configuration, logging, and utilities through the context
+6. **Global Error Handling**: Subscribe to error events for centralized error management
-4. **Keep It Simple**: Nano is designed to reduce complexity, not add it
+7. **Keep It Simple**: Nano is designed to reduce complexity, not add it
-5. **Test Everything**: Since everything is functional, testing is straightforward
+8. **Test Everything**: Since everything is functional, testing is straightforward

 ## 🚀 Next Steps